gopher-fleece/gleece-docs/src/pages/gleece-article.md

 This means the API code serves as the definitive source of truth, with the specification acting as the "glue" that binds the entire ecosystem together.
 Consumers can then leverage a wide range of tools to automate boilerplate model and route generation, and call API endpoints seamlessly.

 ### Tooling

 With this vision in mind and drawing massive inspiration from the [TSOA](https://tsoa-community.github.io/docs/) TypeScript project, we've created the [Gleece](https://github.com/gopher-fleece/gleece) project for Golang.

-Gleece analyzes controllers and their associated functions to generate both an *OpenAPI* specification and routes for use with a user-provided routing engine (e.g., `gin` or `echo`).
+Gleece analyzes controllers and their associated functions and structs to generate both:

-The route generation leverages a standard Handlebars templating engine, allowing for easy yet powerful modifications.
+1. *OpenAPI* specification `v3.0.0` / `v3.1.0` that will be used across the API consumers ecosystem
+1. Leveraging a standard Handlebars templating engine for a fully featured routes to be used with the service routing engine (e.g., `gin` or `echo`).

-This approach optimizes the day-to-day experience for developers by producing routes that behave like human-written code—readable, easily debuggable, and bypassable when necessary.
+This approach optimizes the day-to-day experience for developers to use simple and straightforward API.

-For maintainers, the framework offers high-level configurations (such as multiple middleware injection sites, e.g., `beforeOperation`) alongside lower-level options to extend or even completely replace parts of, or entire, routing templates.
+For maintainers, it offers high-level customization (such as multiple middleware injection sites, e.g., `beforeOperation`) while using templating for the route generation allows lower-level easy yet powerful modifications to extend or even completely replace parts of, or entire, routing behavior.

+And the final generated code still behave like human-written code—readable, easily debuggable, and bypassable when necessary.

 ### How Developer's Experience Should Looks Like?

-Integrating a service with Gleece will provide a developer with an API that looks like this:
+The developer experience should looks like this, simply create strct, declare function and Go.

 ```go
 // @Description Example object